 Scholarships and Fellowships

-All admitted students are automatically considered for merit-based financial aid awards (including scholarships and fellowships) upon application.
+All admitted students are automatically considered for merit-based financial aid awards (including scholarships and fellowships like our Yellow Ribbon Program and Paul D. Coverdell Fellows Program).
 Merit awards are based on test scores and undergraduate GPA.
 Applicants should submit their complete applications by preferred deadlines to ensure consideration.

 There are three main sources of financial aid available to students – Suffolk University, the federal government, and private sources.

 - Suffolk University and private agencies/organizations award scholarships, grants, and loans to students in need.

 - Federal programs include low-interest loans and student employment programs for US citizens.

 - International students are eligible for campus employment programs.

 - International students are not eligible for federal aid from the US government.